Author: Gary Hemming CeMAP CeRGI CSP

 If your exit strategy is the sale of the property, then looking to expedite that will pay dividends.

-You must consider the cost of continued default (both financially and from a health perspective), against the cost of accepting a lower offer for a quick sale.
+You must consider the cost of continued default (both financially and from a health perspective), against the cost of accepting a lower offer for a quick sale or selling via an auction.

 If you’ll be repaying the loan through a refinance, get the ball rolling immediately and look to complete things quickly.